johnnyli93/Succeeding-With-Kickstarter/README.md

 Maybe you should launch a campaign in the beginning or end of the year.
 Why might this be?
 Are people pledging less during and a month after Christmas?

 ![alt text](graphs/graph_1.png "monthly pledge")
 Maybe people are pledging less because they spent all their money on Christmas gifts.
 Or maybe there are just less worthwhile campaigns to pledge to.
-Regardless, the total amount pledged to campaigns, regardless of whether they eventually succeeded or failed, is considerably lower around January and December.
+The total amount pledged to campaigns, regardless of whether they eventually succeeded or failed, is considerably lower around January and December.